Kit/convertkit-wordpress/TESTING.md

 ## Reviewing a PR

-For reviewers, three methods are available:
+For reviewers, two methods are available:

 ### GitHub Codespaces